A quote can look tidy on the surface and still carry a lot of risk underneath.

 Builders know what happens next.
 The client compares figures that are not really comparable, and the awkward conversation gets saved for the point when the job is already moving.

 Use the route that fits the job.
-Upload plans if the project needs fuller review, or use Quick Quote when you already know what estimating help you want.
+Upload plans if the project needs fuller review, or use Quick Quote when you are ready to book professional estimating work for a live quote or tender.

 Why this matters